Ken Raggio presents Bible Study Resources

 All too many people aim their poisoned disillusionment with life at the church, the preacher, or one of the saints.
 But when they do, they estrange themselves from the very agents God ordained to help reconcile them!
 We must not fall into that trap.
 It is rarely someone else’s fault when we fail.
 It is almost always the result of personal irresponsibility.

-A good test to apply to every situation is to ask ourselves, "Am I really down this time because God failed me, or is it because I failed Him?
-Am I so demanding or impatient that my thoughts and my expectations are in foolish conflict with God's gradual way of doing things?"
+A good test to apply to every failure is to ask ourselves, "Am I down because God failed me, or is it because I failed Him?
+Am I expecting something prematurely or on an untimely basis, or on an unprincipled basis?
+Am I pushing myself ahead of God's schedule?
+Am I so demanding or impatient that my thoughts and my expectations are in foolish conflict with God's GRADUAL way of doing things?"

 I am continually writing new content for this site.